Algebra 2A/B Syllabus

 Any "rounding" will be done on an individual basis.
 Attitude, effort, class participation, etc. will be considered in any rounding situation. .5% and above is not necessarily cause for me to automatically round up!

 My job is to help you reach your potential.
 Your success in this class is vitally important to me.
-I am often available for extra assistance before each school day (, after each school day until or later by appointment, and at home, via phone.
-Students are encouraged to call me at home (982-2949, prior to ) for extra help with their homework.
-Further assistance is available from peer tutors in the study hall , via the internet at the website listed on the front of your textbook.
+I am often available for extra assistance before each school day (7:45 AM, after each school day until 3:30 PM or later by appointment, and at home, via phone.
+Students are encouraged to call me at home (982-2949, BEFORE 8 pm) for extra help with their homework.
+Further assistance is available from on www.khanacademy.org or www.youtube.com especially Fort Bend videos on http://www.youtube.com.
 After school tutoring is available to all free of charge from 3:30-4:30 PM M-TH.There is also FREE homework assistance through Rose Hulman Institute at 1-877-ASK-ROSE (toll free) every Sunday – Thursday evenings, 7-10 PM, excluding any Rose Hulman breaks.

 I want this class to challenge you, to satisfy your intellectual curiosity, and to fulfill your academic needs.
 You WILL have to work hard, but I can guarantee you that I will be working even harder to see you meet your goals.
 Let’s make this a great school year by working together toward the common goals of academic success and maturity.